FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 The pseudocode happens to be valid Python code.

-If values of both variables are computed to be true, the load in question is classified as a lower bound according to the given Search Goal.
+If values of both variables are computed to be true, the load in question is classified as a Lower Bound according to the given Search Goal.
 If values of both variables are false, the load is classified as an upper bound.
 Otherwise, the load is classified as undecided.